SWC Walk 4 : Merstham to Tattenham Corner

 - Finishing at Epsom Downs Station (+2 km)

 Go up to the A23 and turn right.
 Keep ahead briefly into Quality Street and turn left onto the North Downs Way (NDW).
 Go past a cricket pitch and across a golf course.
 After crossing a driveway, bear left onto an enclosed path which eventually comes out onto Rocky Lane.
 Turn right and enter Gatton Park at North Lodge.

 At a junction take the rightmost exit.
 Go past a car park and school buildings to reach a three-way junction, where there is a choice of routes.
-The left fork leads to Nut Wood: enter this and follow a track which gradually curves round to the right and uphill.
-After veering left across a hollow and taking in a fine view of Gatton Park, this route eventually rejoins the NDW.
-The alternative is to take the right fork and stay on the NDW.
-Both routes eventually cross Wray Lane to reach the NT car park on Reigate Hill.
+The left fork leads to Nut Wood, where you can follow the waymarked Gatton Trail (or other paths) through it, eventually going across a hollow to rejoin the NDW.
+The alternative is to take the right fork and stay on the NDW, which eventually crosses Wray Lane to reach the NT car park on Reigate Hill.

 200m along the tarmac road you come to a junction, with St Andrew's church (which is usually locked) up ahead.
 Turn right and continue past a car park and school buildings on the left, and playing fields on the right.
 In 400m you reach a three-way junction with the Millennium Stones4 in the field ahead on your right.

 For a shorter route which omits the loop through Nut Wood, follow the directions in §2b.